alexpaden/identity-ai/main/technical-architecture.md

 - Summary: Comprehensive overview of the default Farcaster database structure, including table schemas, column descriptions, and key relationships.
 - Title: Sentence Level Frameworks
 - Summary: A collections of frameworks to capture an essence of data at the sentence level.
+- Title: Simple Classification Observe the Surface Level
+- Summary: Sentences should be used to build upon that, stay simple, concise, fast.
+Lean.</essay>

 <essay title="Precision User Modeling: Key Concepts & Applications" author="shoni.eth" timestamp="03/16/2025">